-4.2 Design and construction of railcars (rail tank cars)
+4.2 Design and construction of railcars (RTC)

 Railcars for the carriage of Propylene Oxide must meet the design and construction requirements of:

 - a) National Regulations or Local Railway Administration Regulations, when used for national transport. - b) International Regulations, such as the International Regulations concerning the Carriage of Dangerous Goods by Rail (RID), when used for international transport.